Menu Close

 Acolytes

-Acolytes – Youth in grade four and up serve as acolytes each Sunday at the 10:30 a.m. service.
-Acolytes lead the processions into and out of the church, carrying a processional cross, torches, and flags.
+Acolytes – Youth in grades four and up serve as acolytes each Sunday at the 10:30 a.m. service.
+Acolytes assist in leading worship.
 Training and ongoing mentoring are provided.

 EYC (Episcopal Youth Community) – EYC is a way for our youth to explore and deepen their relationship with Christ, learn more about the Episcopal Church, and grow as part of a Christian community.
 We play, pray, eat, worship, share our lives with one another, and talk about all things big and small.
-Most Sunday evenings youth and volunteers will meet in the Youth Room upstairs.
-We also go off campus to engage in outreach, attend diocesan events, and participate in other fun activities like bowling.
-Regular EYC is most Sundays during the school year from 6-7:30pm.
+We occasionally go off campus to engage in outreach, attend diocesan events, and participate in other fun activities like bowling.
+EYC meets Sundays during the school year from 6-7:30pm.
 (Dinner provided)

 EYC